ocean-tracking-network/node-manager-training/_episodes/10_Database fix notebooks.md

 ![Example 4 Select File](../fig/nmt_dbfix_ex4_fig1.png)

 Once you click this, your file explorer opens up and you can search for your kdbx (with the Gitlab token).
 Once you have selected this, the dialog box closes and a 'Next' button appears.
 Pressing next will make text fields appear for you to fill in with the relevant information.
-After pressing Next after filling in the relevant information, you will be shown information about the duplicate downloads, some guidelines, and the option to select which download(s) to delete.
+Once you press 'Next' after filling in the relevant information, you will be shown information about the duplicate downloads, some guidelines, and the option to select which download(s) to delete.

 This will appear in two formats: a selectable table and a drop-down.